hazraChandrima/vimrc/README.md

 * Python3 (for running scripts with F5)
 * fzf (for fuzzy finding)
 * Vim (of course)
+* Also, this vimrc works best if you use any Nerd Font (if you don't, this setup will install it for ya :)

 ## Setting it up